The Plasma Process

 Plasma treatment is highly suitable for three-dimensional plastic parts, thin film, rubber profiles, coated paperboard and thicker materials such as foam and solid sheets of material.
 This technology is useful in many industrial sectors including medical, automotive, air and space, packaging, converting, narrow web, and polymer film.

-Surface activation can be measured with a tensiometer which measures the contact angle of a droplet of water.
-A Dyne Solution Test Kit is another useful way to evaluate surface wettability.
+Surface activation can be measured with a tensiometer which measures the contact angle of a droplet of water before and after surface treatment as seen below.
+A Dyne Solution Test Kit is another useful way to evaluate surface tension or wettability.

 Plasma Advantages and Uses